 Background

-In January 2025 the first stage in the roll out of the EU Instant Payment Regulation (“IPR” - Regulation (EU) 2024/886) started, covering the receipt of ‘Single European Payments Area’ (“SEPA”) Instants Payments in countries with the Euro as its base currency.
+In January 2025 the first stage in the roll out of the EU Instant Payment Regulation (“IPR” - Regulation (EU) 2024/886) started, covering the receipt of ‘Single European Payments Area’ (“SEPA”) Instant Payments in countries with the Euro as their base currency.
 This will then be followed in October 2025, when the regulation extends to the origination of SEPA Instant Payments, in countries with the Euro as their official currency.

 The SEPA Credit Transfer Instant (“SCT Instant”) payments will then become the default method for making payments by Payment Service Providers (“PSPs”) in the EU, rather than SEPA Credit Transfers (“SCT”) used currently.